-Combining two of his biggest passions, producing and fighting social injustices, Peter has a keen eye and a sixth sense for finding worthwhile stories.
+Combining two of his biggest passions, producing and fighting injustices, Peter has a keen eye and a strong sense for finding worthwhile stories.

 With his distinctive and thought-provoking productions, Peter is known for always inspiring his viewers.